-In our last post, we looked at signs of vata imbalance.
-Now, I’d like to introduce some practical tips for how to keep vata in balance when it gets out of whack.
+Looking for practical tips on how to keep vata in balance when it gets out of whack?
+Look no further.

 On the balancing level, take food according to your constitution and what element is out of balance.
 Let’s say you are a pitta person with a vata imbalance, then it is good to follow a vata diet.
 However, there are certain foods that balance pitta but aggravate vata.
 So it’s important to understand food and its effects.

 Find stability through meditation.
 Along with massage, which is the best method to balance vata, accompanied by steam and heat treatments, meditation helps calm vata.
 With these life-supporting habits, more or less, vata gets balanced, and small aches and pains disappear.
 These positive actions more or less balance vata.

 What if…my vata’s still flying wild?

 Let’s say a part of the body is in pain.
 Massage, meditation, and heat treatments will help, as will warming food with sweet, sour, and salty.
 But when there are too many problems, such as continuously hurting joints, it requires further insight into which part is being affected.

 The physical makeup is divided into seven substances: blood, muscular tissue, fat tissue, bones, bone marrow, lymph, and the reproductive fluids.
 Once we know which part is out of balance, then it is easy to balance the affected area.
 For example, is it affecting the nerves, the joints or the bones?
 Taken for some time, specific herbs help balance vata.
 One such herb that pacifies vata is turmeric, which also has anti-inflammatory and analgesic properties.

 Use of Panchakarma